vippsas/vipps-ecom-api/vipps-ecom-api.md

 ## Desktop browsers and mobile browsers

-Vipps detects whether user is using a desktop browser or a mobile browser, and - if using a mobile browser - whether user has the Vipps app installed
+When a user has selected Vipps for payment, the Vipps landing page detects whether user is using a desktop browser or a mobile browser:

+* In a mobile browser, the landing page detects if the Vipps app is installed, and automatically switches to the Vipps app if it is.
-If a desktop browser is used, Vipps displays the "Vipps landing page", where the user enters the phone number.
-The user enters the phone number, and the Vipps app prompts for confirmation on the phone.
+* In a desktop browser, the landing page prompts the user for the phone number (the number may also be pre-filled).
+  The user enters or confirms the phone number, and the Vipps app prompts for confirmation on the phone.

-Following are different API services that merchant can utilize as part of ecommerce payments:
+The Vipps landing page is mandatory, and provides a consistent and recognizable user experience, that helps guide the user through the payment flow.
+In this way Vipps takes responsibility for helping the user from the browser to the app, and to complete the payment in a familiar way.

 ## Express checkout payments